wajidali30/wajidali30.github.io/index.md

 - **July 15, 2024:** Modeling attitude towards vaccination, PhD Symposium, Department of Mathematical Sciences, University of Liverpool, United Kingdom.
 - **January 22, 2024:** Modelling attitude towards vaccination, EvoGamesPlus Winter School 2023, Szeged, Hungary.
 - **November 30, 2023:** Deterministic epidemic models overestimate the basic reproduction number of observed outbreaks, Epidemics: 9th International Conference on Infectious Disease Dynamics 2023, Bologna, Italy.
-- **April 24, 2023:** A modeling framework of eco-evolutionary dynamics in finite network-structured populations with migration, Conference on Mathematical Population Dynamics, Ecology and Evolution – MPDEE 2023, Marseille, France.
+- **April 24, 2023:** A modelling framework of eco-evolutionary dynamics in finite network-structured populations with migration, Conference on Mathematical Population Dynamics, Ecology and Evolution – MPDEE 2023, Marseille, France.
 - **April 13, 2023:** Deterministic epidemic models overestimate the basic reproduction number of observed outbreaks, Department of Computer Science, University of Turin, Italy.
 - **January 25, 2023:** More accurate estimation of the basic reproductive ratio from epidemic incidence data using a model conditioned on major outbreaks, MathBio Seminar, Department of Mathematical Sciences, University of Liverpool, United Kingdom.
 - **November 21, 2022:** More accurate estimation of the basic reproductive ratio from epidemic incidence data using a model conditioned on major outbreaks, EvoGamesPlus Winter School, Ploen, Germany.

-For a complete list of talks, please see [Talks](talks.md).
+Please see [Talks](talks.md) for a complete list of talks.

 ## Code Repositories on GitHub